 Hydration around-the-clock can help him be more regular.
 Make sure there is a cool, fresh supply of water both outside in the shade and indoors for your pet.

 Certain foods may also help your dog with his constipation.
-Pumpkin is one source of fiber that can help “move things along” so to speak.
+Canned pumpkin is one source of fiber that can help “move things along” so to speak.
 Canned dog food is another remedy to try versus his normal hard food because the added moisture may help aid digestion and provide more liquid intake.

 If you don’t want to buy new dog food, add a bit of milk or water to his normal food dish to soften them up and add more liquid.
 Try different things until you find something that works for your pet.